Office hours during winter term 2023/2024

 Funding: Deutsche Bundesbank, SWUFE, own resources.

-This cooperation operated with a limited exchange of students, lecturers and professors.
-We deepened the cooperation with workshops on a topic of mutual interest and relevance for promoting sustainable development, for instance on FinTechs.
+This relatively recent co-operation, launched only in 2015, operates since then with a limited exchange of students, lecturers and professors.
+We intend to deepen the co-operation with workshops on a topic of mutual interest and relevance for promoting sustainable development, for instance on FinTechs.
 Accordingly, we were happy to host the international workshop ‘FinTechs, Remittances and Development’ in Berlin, 21-22 June 2018.
 While in Africa still a relevant share of population is cut-off from traditional financial services, the access to digital services and the coverage with mobile phones is in the overwhelming majority of African countries comprehensive.

 In some African countries, we even find several pioneers of digital financial services.
 The most famous country pioneering digital financial services is Kenya, in which the traditional rift between telecommunication and financial services has been resolved.
 Several other countries are also displaying innovative entrepreneurial initiatives worthwhile to explore deeply the triggering and hampering factors in diverse macroeconomic and regulative environments.